madzaa/ansible-dc-elk/README.md

 ## Configuration

-In order to change the configuration of the ELK stack edit :
+In order to change the configuration of the ELK stack edit:

 ```
 dc-elk/docker-compose.yml